Buying a Little Time: A History of HRS 1988-2008

 House Rabbit Society was founded by seven people at a dining room table in Alameda, California (the same table that’s on the cover of House Rabbit Handbook).
 The seven of us were Betty Tsubamoto, Ron Westman, Donna Duguay, Bob and Marinell Harriman, Amy (Shapiro) Espie, and myself.
 Our mission for HRS was based on two observations: that people needed to be educated about the needs of real rabbits, and that there were rabbits in shelters in need of good homes.

-When we incorporated as a nonprofit in January 1988, we wondered if a government agency would find pet rabbits as important as we did.
+When we incorporated and filed our bylaws as a nonprofit in January 1988, we wondered if a government agency would find pet rabbits as important as we did.
 It did, and in May 1988, the IRS granted HRS a federal tax exemption.

 House Rabbit Society‘s origins are directly linked to Marinell’s extraordinary book House Rabbit Handbook: How to Live with an Urban Rabbit.
 First published in 1985, the concept of rabbits in the house was like a sublime secret.
 In HRH, she interviewed over 30 people and their house rabbits, including Ron, Donna, Betty, Amy, and me.
 The response was phenomenal.
 Phone calls and letters came from all over, with people sharing their own stories, observations, and questions.
 Since HRH would not be revised for a few years, it became evident that an ongoing source of information was needed, especially with the rapid changes in veterinary medicine as more people began demanding care for their bunnies.